Efficient Large Language Models: A Survey: Model-Centric Methods

 \begin{itemize}

-\item \textbf{\textit{Weight-Only Quantization}} focuses on quantizing model weights only for LLMs.
-For example, \citet{Dettmers2022LLMint88M} introduces the first multibillion-scale Int8 weight quantization method named LLM.int8 () that significantly reduces memory usage during inference while being able to maintain the full precision model performance. \citet{Frantar2022GPTQAP} push one step further and propose GPTQ, a post-training weight quantization method that compresses LLM weights to 3 or 4 bits instead of 8 bits.
-GPTQ employs layer-wise quantization with Optimal Brain Quantization (OBQ)~\cite{Frantar2022OptimalBC} to update weights with inverse Hessian information.
-This technique enables quantizing GPT models with 175 billion parameters in roughly four GPU hours with minimal accuracy loss compared to the original model.
-Driven by the insights that quantization can be more effective when model weights and proxy Hessian matrices are incoherent, \citet{Chee2023QuIP2Q} propose QuIP, a post-training quantization method that applies incoherence processing to quantize LLMs to 2 bits per weight. \citet{lin2023awq} observe that there exists a small portion of model weights with larger activation magnitudes referred to as salient weights that determine the quantization loss.
-Based on this observation, they propose a weight quantization approach named activation-aware weight quantization (AWQ) to quantize LLMs while preserving the salient weights in high precision.
-Similarly,~\citet{Lee2023OWQLL} also observe that activation outliers amplifies weight quantization loss.
-They propose outlier-aware weight quantization (OWQ) to identify those vulnerable weights with activation outliers and allocate high-precision to them. \citet{Dettmers2023SpQRAS} propose Sparse-Quantized Representation (SpQR) to separate outlier weights that are prone to large quantization errors.
-These outlier weights are stored at higher precision levels, while the rest are compressed to 3-4 bits.
-They then propose a decoding scheme designed for the SpQR format, which accelerates the inference process on a token-by-token basis. \citet{Kim2023FineQuantUE} tackle the problem of outliers skewing the distribution of quantized weights, and propose FineQuant which employs an empirically crafted, heuristic-based approach to allocate varying levels of granularity to different weight matrices within the model.
+\item \textbf{\textit{Weight-Only Quantization}} focuses on quantizing model weights only.
+For example, \citet{Dettmers2022LLMint88M} introduce the first multi-billion-scale 8-bit integers (or INT8) weight quantization method named LLM.int8() that significantly reduces memory usage during inference while being able to maintain the performance of the full-precision model. \citet{Frantar2022GPTQAP} push one step further and propose GPTQ, a post-training weight quantization method that compresses LLM weights to 3 or 4 bits instead of 8 bits.
+GPTQ employs layer-wise quantization with Optimal Brain Quantization (OBQ)~\citep{Frantar2022OptimalBC} to update weights with inverse Hessian information.
+This technique enables quantizing GPT models with 175 billion parameters in roughly four GPU hours with minimal accuracy drop compared to the original model.
+Furthermore, driven by the insights that quantization can be more effective when model weights and proxy Hessian matrices are incoherent, \citet{Chee2023QuIP2Q} propose QuIP, a post-training quantization method that applies incoherence processing to quantize LLMs to 2 bits per weight.
+As another line of research under weight-only quantization, \citet{lin2023awq} observe that there exists a small subset of model weights, characterized by larger activation magnitudes, known as salient weights, play a crucial role in determining the quantization loss.
+Based on this observation, they propose an approach named activation-aware weight quantization (AWQ) to quantize LLMs while preserving the salient weights in high precision, demonstrating superior performance over GPTQ.
+Similarly,~\citet{Lee2023OWQLL} observe that activation outliers amplify weight quantization loss.
+They propose outlier-aware weight quantization (OWQ) to identify those vulnerable weights with activation outliers and allocate high-precision to them. \citet{Dettmers2023SpQRAS} introduce Sparse-Quantized Representation (SpQR) to separate outlier weights that are prone to large quantization errors.
+These outlier weights are preserved at higher precision, while the remaining weights are compressed to 3-4 bits.
+Additionally, they introduce a decoding scheme tailored for the SpQR format that enhances the efficiency of inference on a token-by-token basis.
+Lastly, \black{\citet{Kim2023FineQuantUE} aim to address the issue of outliers that distort the distribution of quantized weights, and propose FineQuant that employs an empirically crafted, heuristic-based approach to allocate varying levels of granularity to different weight matrices.}